-RG 000.60 You can elect to comply with the modified responsible lending obligations for all low cost credit contracts or for a specified class of low cost credit contracts: s133BXA(1).
+RG 281.66 You can elect to comply with the modified responsible lending obligations for all low cost credit contracts or for a specified class of low cost credit contracts: s133BXA(1).

 Note: You can elect to comply with the modified responsible lending obligations for a pre-commencement contract.
-This means you can comply with the modified responsible lending obligations if you increase the credit limit of a pre-commencement contract.
+If you do not make an election in relation to pre-commencement contracts and you increase the credit limit of the contract, you must comply with the standard responsible lending obligations.

-RG 000.61 If you offer multiple types of buy now pay later products that are each subject to a different credit contract, each of these products could constitute a class of low cost credit contracts.
-This means that you can make an election for all or only some of your buy now pay later products.

-An election ceases to be in force once it is revoked: s133BXA(5).
-If you revoke an election or you do not make an election in relation to all or a class of low cost credit contracts, you must comply with the standard responsible lending obligations for these contracts: see RG 209.

-RG 000.63 Table 4 sets out the requirements of any elections and revocations.
+- RG 281.67 If you offer multiple types of buy now pay later products that are each subject to a different type of low cost credit contract, each of these products could constitute a class of low cost credit contracts.
+This means that you can make an election for all or only some of your buy now pay later products. - An election ceases to be in force once it is revoked: s133BXA(5).
+If you revoke an election or you do not make an election in relation to all or a class of low cost credit contracts, you must comply with the standard responsible lending obligations for these contracts: see RG 209. - RG 281.69 Table 4 sets out the requirements of any elections and revocations.